Chapter 1301:3-7 Backflow Technician

 (3) Upon request of the division, attend an annual meeting held by the division.

-(B) Upon meeting the requirements of section (A), the Division shall grant approval to the training agency to teach backflow courses and administer tests.
+(B) Upon meeting the requirements of paragraph (A) of this rule, the division shall grant approval to the training agency to teach backflow courses and administer tests.

-(1) The training agency has failed to meet or maintain the approval requirements of section (A) of this rule;
+(1) The training agency has failed to meet or maintain the approval requirements of paragraph (A) of this rule;

 (2) The training agency has made any misrepresentations or material omissions in its request for approval; or